yishn/KataJigo/README.md

 If you already set up KataGo in Sabaki, all you need to do is replace the path to KataGo with the path to KataJigo in the same directory.

+## How does this work?

+Using the analysis feature of KataGo, we'll consider all the moves with non-negative `scoreLead` and a `winrate` that is better than 50%.
+Out of those moves we'll pick the move with the lowest `scoreLead` and the highest `winrate`.

 ## Building